Chrysler Building: Lobby

 The lobby is triangular in plan, connecting with entrances on Lexington Avenue, 42nd Street, and 43rd Street.
-It is the only publicly accessible part of the Chrysler Building.
+The lobby was the only publicly accessible part of the Chrysler Building by the 2000s.
 The three entrances contain Nirosta steel doors, above which are etched-glass panels that allow natural light to illuminate the space.
 The floors contain bands of yellow travertine from Siena, which mark the path between the entrances and elevator banks.
 The writer Eric Nash described the lobby as a paragon of the Art Deco style, with clear influences of German Expressionism.
 Chrysler wanted the design to impress other architects and automobile magnates, so he imported various materials regardless of the extra costs incurred.

 The walls are covered with huge slabs of African red granite.
 The walls also contain storefronts and doors made of Nirosta steel.
 There is a wall panel dedicated to the work of clinchers, surveyors, masons, carpenters, plasterers, and builders.
 Fifty different figures were modeled after workers who participated in its construction.
 In 1999, the mural was returned to its original state after a restoration that removed the polyurethane coating and filled-in holes added in the 1970s.
 Originally, Van Alen's plans for the lobby included four large supporting columns, but they were removed after Chrysler objected on the grounds that the columns made the lobby appear "cramped".
-The lobby has dim lighting with combined with the appliqués of the lamps, create an intimate atmosphere and highlight the space.
+The lobby has dim lighting which combined with the appliqués of the lamps, create an intimate atmosphere and highlight the space.
 Vertical bars of fluorescent light are covered with Belgian blue marble and Mexican amber onyx bands, which soften and diffuse the light.
 The marble and onyx bands are designed as inverted chevrons.